 Reason: To protect wildlife, including protected species, which is sensitive to lighting, in accordance with Policy NE1 of Burnley's Local Plan (July 2018).
+The scheme is required prior to the commencement of development to ensure the avoidance of any harm to wildlife from intensive or inappropriate external lighting.

-- 13. No development shall take place, including any works of demolition or site clearance, until a Construction Management Plan (CMP) or Construction Method Statement (CMS) has been submitted to, and approved in writing by the local planning authority.
-The approved plan / statement shall provide: - 24 Hour emergency contact number - Details of the parking of vehicles of site operatives and visitors - Details of loading and unloading of plant and materials - · Arrangements for turning of vehicles within the site - Swept path analysis showing access for the largest vehicles regularly accessing the site and measures to ensure adequate space is available and maintained, including any necessary temporary traffic management measures - Measures to protect vulnerable road users (pedestrians and cyclists) - The erection and maintenance of security hoarding including decorative displays and facilities for public viewing, where appropriate - Wheel washing facilities - Measures to deal with dirt, debris, mud or loose material deposited on the highway as a result of construction - Measures to control the emission of dust and dirt during construction - Details of a scheme for recycling/disposing of waste resulting from demolition and construction works - Construction vehicle routing - Delivery and construction working hours.
+- No development shall take place, including any works of demolition or site 13. clearance, until a Construction Management Plan (CMP) or Construction Method Statement (CMS) has been submitted to, and approved in writing by the local planning authority.
+The approved plan / statement shall provide: • 24 Hour emergency contact number

+- Details of the parking of vehicles of site operatives and visitors - · Details of loading and unloading of plant and materials - Arrangements for turning of vehicles within the site - Swept path analysis showing access for the largest vehicles regularly accessing the site and measures to ensure adequate space is available and maintained, including any necessary temporary traffic management measures - Measures to protect vulnerable road users (pedestrians and cyclists) - The erection and maintenance of security hoarding including decorative displays and facilities for public viewing, where appropriate

+- Wheel washing facilities - Dust Management Plan to identify all areas of the site and site operations where dust may be generated and further identify control methods to ensure that dust does not travel beyond the site boundary - Measures to deal with dirt, debris, mud or loose material deposited on the highway as a result of construction - Measures to control the emission of dust and dirt during construction - Details of a scheme for recycling/disposing of waste resulting from demolition and construction works - Construction vehicle routing - Delivery and construction working hours.